mendix/docs-site-test/content/en/docs/howto/collaboration-requirements-management/on-premises-howto/on-premises-svn-howto.md

 ## 6 Moving an App from Mendix Team Server to an SVN Server

-To look at moving an app from Mendix Team Server to a private SVN server, we will use the scenario of creating a new app in the .
+To look at moving an app from Mendix Team Server to a private SVN server, we will use the scenario of creating a new app in the [Developer Portal](/developerportal/).
 In this case a Team Server app is created automatically.

 {{% alert color="warning" %}}
 For the purpose of creating an app to store in your on-premises SVN server, this is a deprecated workflow.